Travel with your pet: A summer road trip from Memphis to Charleston

 Elegant Savannah, Georgia’s oldest city, offers a warm welcome to travelers and their dogs with a lot of city walks among pretty architecture, public squares and those famous moss-covered oak trees.
 On River Street, in Savannah’s Historic District, the options for summer dining with your pet by your side are plentiful; order a feast at the District Smokehouse (400 W. River St.) or enjoy an ice cream from Leopold's Ice Cream as you stroll.

 Tours are a great way to fill a morning, too, with many of the city’s guides allowing well-behaved hounds on their walking adventures.
 Try Oliver Bentleys Historic Dog Walk Tour, which actively encourages pooches to accompany their owners while they’re learning about Savannah’s enthralling past, with free treats included for pets.
+Take a detour to Fort Pulaski National Monument, where you and your dog can explore the fort and hiking trails of this historic destination.
+Dogs are allowed if on leashes no longer than six feet, per the National Park Service rules.

 Charleston, South Carolina